Dr. Seuss' How the Grinch Stole Christmas! The Musical

 Dr. Seuss' How the Grinch Stole Christmas!
 The Musical, or simply How the Grinch Stole Christmas!
-The Musical, is a seasonal musical adaptation of the 1957 Dr. Seuss book How the Grinch Stole Christmas!.
+The Musical, is a seasonal musical stage adaptation of the 1957 Dr. Seuss book How the Grinch Stole Christmas!.
+Versions of the musical have been produced since the 1990s, including a Broadway production that ran during two Christmas seasons.

 Productions

 Minneapolis

 Children's Theatre Company in Minneapolis first commissioned Dr. Seuss's How the Grinch Stole Christmas in 1994.
-In 2022, the production was presented by Children's Theatre Company for the 10th time.
+In 2022, they presented their version of the show for the 10th time.

 San Diego

-The musical was performed at the Old Globe Theatre, in San Diego, where it has run every Christmas season since 1998.
-The Old Globe production was directed by Jack O'Brien.
-This version featured songs from the television special, which had music by Albert Hague and lyrics by Seuss.
-A then-unknown Vanessa Hudgens played Cindy Lou Who (from 1998 to 1999).
+The musical was performed at the Old Globe Theatre, in San Diego, California, where it has run every Christmas season since 1998.
+The production was directed by Jack O'Brien.
+This version featured songs from the 1966 animated television special, which had music by Albert Hague and lyrics by Seuss.
+Newcomer Vanessa Hudgens played Cindy Lou Who (in 1998 and 1999).
 The original cast also featured Guy Paul as The Grinch, Don Lee Sparks as Old Max, and Rusty Ross as Young Max.
-Notable subsequent Grinches at the Old Globe include Jay Goede, Steve Blanchard, and Andrew Polec.
+Notable subsequent Grinches at the Old Globe include Jay Goede, Steve Blanchard, Jeff Skowron, and Andrew Polec.
 Notable actors who have played Old Max include Ken Page, Steve Gunderson, and John Treacy Egan.

 For the 2007 Christmas season, three new songs were added to both this and the subsequent Broadway production.
-These songs are "This Time of Year", "It's the Thought That Counts" and "Fah Who Doraze" (which was part of the 1966 animated television special).
+These songs are "This Time of Year", "It's the Thought That Counts" and "Fah Who Foraze" (which was part of the television special).